joegreene/CS_121_Fall_2014/Weekly Work/Week 5/WED_NOTES.md

   - [Notes](#notes)

 ### Intro
-TBDBelow are the notes from the Wednesday (9/24) SI session.
+Below are the notes from the Wednesday (9/24) SI session.

 #### Notes
-TBD
+To prevent possible stress and clear people's minds, instead of having a worksheet or problems to work on, all we did was go over questions anyone who went to the SI session had.
+Majority of it consisted with switch cases, accessing arrays, and opening files with ifstream and ofstream objects.

 -------------------------------------------------------------------------------